 1. Palm Springs

-There’s something special about the California desert town of Palm Springs, known for its Mid-Century Modern architecture, sweeping views of the mountains that surround the Coachella Valley and thriving arts community.
+Why should you buy a second home in Palm Springs?
+There’s something special about the California desert town, known for its Mid-Century Modern architecture, sweeping views of the mountains that surround the Coachella Valley and thriving arts community.
 Palm Springs attracts people wanting to escape cold-weather climates, and it’s easy to see why.
 From November to April, temperatures are reliably in the 70s and 80s.
 Things start heating up in May and stay hot through October.
 Palm Springs is an ideal location for those who like it hot — but a house with a pool is a must all 12 months of the year.
+The city is also located within driving distance of Los Angeles, San Diego and Disneyland, making it easy to add day trips to your Palm Springs getaway.Median home price: $775,000

 2. Lake Tahoe

 Lake Tahoe attracts outdoor enthusiasts and nature lovers.
-Whether you love to ski, hike, boat or simply sit back and take in breathtaking alpine views, Lake Tahoe is a dream vacation home location.
-The lake itself straddles the California-Nevada border, with multiple towns making up the greater Lake Tahoe area.
+Whether you love to ski, hike, boat or simply sit back and take in breathtaking alpine views, Lake Tahoe is a dream vacation home location, with many home buyers looking to the area for investment properties.
+The lake itself straddles the California-Nevada border, with multiple small towns making up the greater Lake Tahoe area.
 From the mountain estates of Incline Village to the world-class skiing of Olympic Valley to family-friendly South Lake Tahoe, this mountain getaway has a place for everyone.
+Warm weather brings umbrella-packing beachgoers to the lake while the winter season attracts skiers seeking the fresh powder.
+However, if you want to avoid the crowds and find the biggest deals on lodging, the best times to visit Tahoe are between March and May and September and November.
+Median home price: $767,000

 3. Napa Valley

 Calling all wine lovers!
-California’s wine country may just end up being your home away from home.
-America’s most famous wine region, Napa Valley is home to nearly 500 wineries, making it an oenophile's dream.
-Of course, there are also plenty of non-wine related activities: You can sample world-class cuisine, cycle the Napa Valley Vine Trail or tee off on championship golf courses.
+California’s Wine Country may just end up being your home away from home.
+America’s most famous wine region, Napa Valley, is home to nearly 500 wineries, making it an oenophile's dream.
+The region’s Mediterranean climate makes it an ideal year-round destination, with August to October and March to May being the best times to visit for perfect weather and al fresco wine tastings.
+Of course, there are also plenty of non-wine related activities to enjoy: You can sample world-class cuisine, cycle the Napa Valley Vine Trail, go up in a hot air balloon to see views of vineyards and valleys, check out local art festivals or tee off on championship golf courses.
+Median home price: $1,000,000

 4. Newport Beach

 Channel your inner Hollywood celebrity in Malibu, a popular getaway for the rich and famous.
 Malibu offers 27 miles of coastline along the famed Pacific Coast Highway.
-Surfing, sunbathing, and beachcombing are obviously popular ways to spend your day, but you’ll also find plenty of ways to soak up the sun in the surrounding Santa Monica Mountains.
-Hiking, horseback riding and nature walks are popular with both locals and visitors.
+Surfing, sunbathing and beachcombing are obviously popular ways to spend your day, but you’ll also find plenty of ways to soak up the sun in the surrounding Santa Monica Mountains.
+Hiking, horseback riding and nature walks are popular with locals and visitors.
+For those who want something a little less physical, hit up the Malibu Farmers Market, plan a visit to the historic Getty Villa or taste wine at an amazing mountaintop estate.
+If California vibes, stunning beaches and outdoor activities call to you, consider making Malibu your second home.
+Median home price: $4,800,000

 7. Park City

 Once a silver mining town and today a world-class mountain getaway that plays host to the famous Sundance Film Festival, Utah’s Park City is brimming with things to do.
-In the winter months, Park City residents can ski 7,300 lift-served acres of alpine terrain, explore the forest on a cross-country ski trail or even take a dog sled tour.
-When the weather warms up, Park City offers adrenaline-inducing mountain biking trails, fun-filled festivals and wonderful dining and nightlife.
+In the winter months, Park City residents can ski 7,300 lift-served acres of alpine terrain, explore the forest on a cross-country ski trail, snowshoe through natural scenery, or even take a dog sled tour.
+When the weather warms up, Park City offers adrenaline-inducing mountain biking trails, fun-filled festivals, thrilling water sports, and wonderful dining and nightlife.
+Median home price: $1,700,000

 8. West Palm Beach

-Over three million people visit the Hawaiian island of Maui each year, so if you’re among them, why not make it official?
+Over 3 million people visit the Hawaiian island of Maui each year, so if you’re among them, why not make it official?
 The Valley Isle offers many types of vacation homes: resort-style condominiums, golf course properties and waterfront villas.
-When you feel like playing tourist, there’s plenty to do, including hiking, catamaran snorkeling tours and evening luaus.
+When you feel like playing tourist, there’s plenty to do on a trip to Maui, including a volcanic park hike, catamaran snorkeling tours, breathtaking scenic drives, whale watching, golfing and evening luaus.
 When you want to escape the crowds, there are plenty of stretches of idyllic beach.
+With temperatures that rarely fluctuate outside of the 70s to 90s range, there’s almost never a bad time to visit the island.Median home price: $1,100,000

 10. Hilton Head Island